 If Spirits are your thing, then you’re in luck: this is the section for you!
-If you’d rather not use a Spirit team, you’re welcome to skip ahead to either of our training sections — competitive or Raid Boss.
-To those of you new to amiibo training, you might want to read our full Spirits guide to develop a basic understanding of how Spirits work in this game.
+If you’d rather not use a Spirit team, you’re welcome to skip ahead to our training sections — either competitive or Raid Boss.
+To those of you new to amiibo training, you might want to read our full Spirits guide to develop a basic understanding of how they work in this game.
 Then, when you’re done, you can come back to this section and read up on Marth’s best Spirit builds:

 Once you’ve picked your three bonus effects, you’ll have to round out your FP’s stat spread.
 We recommend either a balanced build (2100 / 2100) or a slightly more offensive one (2500 / 1700).
 Once that’s all said and done, you’ll need to make sure your FP’s Spirit-type is Neutral.
 If it’s anything else, then it runs the risk of losing Spirit-type matchups if it ever fights other FPs later on down the line.
 Be careful!